yoavram/smt_test/README.md

 n is given by a parameter called popsize and x by ticks.
 Both are at the params file under the *default* section.

-The simulation is implemented in Python 2.7 and required NumPy to be installed.
+The simulation is implemented in Python 2.7 and requires NumPy to be installed.

 ## Setup Sumatra